 A stepper motor design uses an axially magnetized rare earth permanent magnet that is sandwiched between two teethed rotor cups.
 By axially magnetizing the permanent magnet, the teeth of the two rotor cups become magnetic poles of the opposite polarity.
 A rotor cup can have either 50 or 100 teeth, and the two rotor cups are skewed at half a tooth pitch.
 The teeth from both rotors are shown in blue and red in the right image above (if you were looking from the shaft side).
 For a stepper motor, every tooth on both rotors becomes a pole.

-A servo motor design (shown above) uses a radially magnetized rotor instead of teeth (shown below), which is the main reason servo motors have significantly less poles.
-The low number of poles also requires the use of encoder feedback to minimize error.
+A servo motor design (shown above) uses a radially magnetized rotor instead of teeth (shown below), which is the main reason servo motors have significantly fewer poles.
+The low number of poles also requires the use of encoder feedback to minimize error, which increases the motor body length.

 A servo motor design typically uses a rotor with 2~8 poles and a 3-phase stator (U, V, W).
 Its rotor is radially magnetized with segmented permanent magnets instead of axially magnetized like a stepper motor.